milvus-io/milvus-docs/site/en/embeddings/embed-with-jina.md

   The number of dimensions the resulting output embeddings should have.
 Defaults to 1024.
 Only supported for embedding models v3 and higher.

+- `late_chunking` (*bool*)

+  This parameter controls whether to use the new chunking method [Jina AI introduced last month](https://arxiv.org/abs/2409.04701) for encoding a batch of sentences.
+Defaults to `False`.
+When set to `True`, Jina AI API will concatenate all sentences in the input field and feed them as a single string to the model.
+Internally, the model embeds this long concatenated string and then performs late chunking, returning a list of embeddings that matches the size of the input list.

 To create embeddings for documents, use the `encode_documents()` method.
 This method is designed for documents embeddings in asymmetric retrieval tasks, such as indexing documents for search or recommendation tasks.
 This method uses `retrieval.passage` as the task.

 ```python: